 There are many barriers to using subsidized care services for South African parents who might be eligible to use them.
-For this analysis, Fraym excluded all parents who are classified as high SES since many subsidized care programs under consideration (i.e., child dependency grant) have upper income eligibility thresholds.
+For this analysis, we excluded all parents who are classified as high SES since many subsidized care programs under consideration (i.e., child dependency grant) have upper income eligibility thresholds.
 Other countries in our broader study include a response option for ineligibility as an explicit barrier.
-However, our South African survey response options necessitate using SES status as a proxy criterion.
+However, our South African survey response options use SES status as a proxy criterion.

-We observe several barriers among potentially eligible parents who currently do not use subsidized care.
-Parents' biggest concern relates to the availability and operations of subsidized care programs themselves.
-Two-fifths consider COVID-19 restrictions as a key access challenge.
-Nationally, one-third of eligible parents also have safety concerns with subsidized care facilities.
+We observe several barriers among potentially eligible parents who currently do not use subsidized care, the most significant being COVID-19 restrictions and concerns about safety.
+Two-fifths consider COVID-19 restrictions as a key access challenge while one-third have concerns about the safety of subsidized care facilities.
 Importantly, costs are a less pervasive concern with subsidized care, with only 14% of eligible parents reporting that subsidized care programs are still too expensive.
-Quality concerns are a factor as well; about one-quarter of parents believe subsidized care is poor quality.
+Quality concerns are a factor as well; about one-quarter of parents believe subsidized care is of poor quality.